demisto/content-docs/docs/concepts/demisto-sdk.md

 pip3 install --upgrade demisto-sdk
 ```

+If you would like to contribute to the Demisto SDK project, check out the [Contributing to XSOAR SDK guide](../contributing/sdk.md).

 ### Environment Variable Setup

 Some SDK commands require you to have an interaction with the Cortex XSOAR or Cortex XSIAM server.
 Examples of such interactions